CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Study Notes.md

 - common subexpression elimination
 - branch prediction hints

-This is the commonly recommended setting for produc6.
+This is the commonly recommended setting for production.
 [How to "just check" for potential conflicts without messing up git repo before pulling.](#6-how-to-just-check-for-potential-conflicts-without-messing-up-git-repo-before-pulling) tion.

 #### 3. O3, Maximum speed, aggressive